Enneagram vs Spiritual Gifts: What Each One Tells You

 Spiritual gifts are abilities given by the Holy Spirit to believers for building up the church.

-Spiritual gifts tell you what God empowered you to do.
-They are about function in the body of Christ.
+The gifts include teaching, serving, encouraging, giving, leadership, mercy, prophecy, wisdom, knowledge, faith, healing, discernment, administration, and hospitality, among others.
+They tell you what God has empowered you to do.
+They're about function in the body of Christ.

 The Key Differences

-A Type Two (Helper) might assume their spiritual gift is serving.
-But a Type Two could have the gift of teaching, leadership, or prophecy.
-Their motivation to help does not determine their gift.
+Enneagram = motivation.
+Spiritual gifts = function.
+The Enneagram tells you why you act.
+Spiritual gifts tell you what you're empowered to do.
+A Type Two (Helper) might assume their spiritual gift is serving — but a Type Two could have the gift of teaching, leadership, or prophecy.
+Their motivation to help doesn't determine their gift.

-Your Enneagram type does not change (though you can grow within it).
-Your spiritual gifts can develop, deepen, and find new expressions over time.
+Enneagram = fixed core.
+Spiritual gifts = developing.
+Your Enneagram type doesn't change (though you can grow within it).
+Your spiritual gifts can develop, deepen, and find new expressions over time as you mature.

 Where Churches Get It Wrong